This epic sandwich hailing from Louisiana is bursting with flavor and can be adapted to your liking.

 - Kosher salt and freshly ground black pepper

 - 1 cup milk

-- 1 cup corn meal not too coarse
+- 1 cup cornmeal fine or medium ground, not too coarse

 - 4 long soft-crust Italian rolls split

 - 1 cup Cajun remoulade

 - 3 large tomatoes sliced

 - Lemon wedges for serving